 When you are ready to take that much needed vacation (and aren’t you always ready?), there are so many places and activities to choose from in the world.
 If you are not planning a trip across the Atlantic Ocean to Europe or even all the way to Asia, then keep it close and do your research on a fun and unique place to visit and explore right here in the United States.

 Let’s see, what are the most exciting and relaxing options?
 Well, you could head south or west and try a beach somewhere for an ocean getaway.
+Some people may be thrill-seekers, so checking out something like these colorado mountain guides to try their hand at ice climbing, for example, may be exciting!
 You could head north and check out how the Northeast and get your hands on some lobster in the northernmost part of the States.
 But, I know a place that would be perfect in the west.
 Yes, that’s right, “Go West, young man!”
 It’s all right there in Breckenridge, Colorado.

 I have done the research for you, so sit back, relax, and enjoy your vacation!

 Here are some must do activities, no matter what the weather is like!